heilaaks/snippy/docs/source/features.rst

 delete snippets and solutions.
 The server operates through RESTish API that follows a subset of JSON API v1.0 specification.

-The server starts by default in localhost port 8080.
-You can change the IP address and port from the command line.
+The server does not bind to any address by default and the server-host option must be always defined.
+The server-host option supports format <ip>:<port.
 You can also define the log format between string and JSON and verbosity level of logs.

 The API is experimental and changes can be expected.
 The API is documented in Swagger Hub `OpenAPI definitions`_.